mnieber/dodo-commands/doc/installation.rst

 Upgrading
 =========

 To upgrade Dodo Commands, you need to upgrade its pip package.
 If you have activated a Dodo Commands project with ``$(dodo activate foo)`` then the first step is to deactivate it by typing ``deactivate``.
-This is necessary because the ``pip`` executable points to the one in the project's virtual environment, and we need to use the ``pip`` executable that was used to install Dodo Commands.
+This is necessary because we don't want to use the ``pip`` from the virtual environment.

 Now, to upgrade, simply run ``pip install --upgrade dodo_commands``.
 To upgrade a commands package (for example: dodo_git_commands), simply install it again using ``dodo install-default-commands --pip dodo_git_commands``.